Coxeter quotients of the automorphism group of a Coxeter group: Introduction

-The next large class of Coxeter groups on which we want to focus is the class consisting of \emph{even} Coxeter groups.
-This class of groups is known as a generalization of right-angled Coxeter groups.
+Theorem \ref{Even} has an immediate consequence for even Coxeter groups.
+Even Coxeter group are known as a generalization of right-angled Coxeter groups.
 A Coxeter group $W_{\Gamma}$ is called \emph{even}, if all edge labels are even.
-A vertex $v\in V$ is called \emph{even}, if all edge labels of $e\in E$ with $v\in e$ are even. \begin{theoremB} Let $W_\Gamma$ be a Coxeter group.
-If there exist two non-adjacent even vertices $v, w\in V$, then the automorphism group ${\rm Aut}(W_\Gamma)$ virtually surjects onto $\Z_2*\Z_2$.
-In particular, ${\rm Aut}(W_\Gamma)$ does not have Kazhdan's property (T). \end{theoremB}
+A vertex $v\in V(\Gamma)$ is called \emph{even}, if all edge-labels of $e\in E(\Gamma)$ with $v\in e$ are even.